Foto above: awards 2023, Patricia de Cocq, jury, Rik Buiting, hbo-winner, Lotte Top, wo-winner, Judith Veraart, VVM.

 The prize is named after the writer and ecologist Rachel Carson, who became known for her book 'Silent Spring' from 1962.
 Possibly the first book in which environmental issues take a central place.
 The title is a reference to the spring of the apocalyptic year that the birds no longer sing because they have been exterminated as a result of the use of pesticides.

-The competition is open to students at Dutch universities and colleges of higher education who have graduated between January 1st, 2018 and July 15th, 2019 on a subject with a direct relationship to environmental issues or sustainable development.
+The competition is open to full-time and part-time students at Dutch universities and colleges of higher education who have written a masterthesis or finished a graduation project on a subject with a direct relationship to environmental issues or sustainable development.
 Graduation projects that have already once been submitted for this prize, will not be taken into consideration.
 Eligible for participation are: bachelor theses and bachelor graduation projects such as advisory reports, videos, and other works from studies at colleges of higher education (HBO) and master theses from university studies (WO).
 The HBO and WO entries will be assessed separately.

-The pre-selection committee assesses all submissions and determines which works will be nominated.
+The pre-selection committees for HBO and WO assess all submissions and determine which works will be nominated.
 At a festive meeting where the winner is announced, all nominees can present their graduation work.

 The VVM also offers the winners the opportunity to publish an article in our journal Milieu.
 This brings the student's work to the attention of a broad network of environmental professionals.
 The winners will receive a sum of € 500,- at most.

-The student or his/her supervisor will send a digital copy (as a PDF) of his/her graduation work to the VVM office by July 22nd, 2019 at the latest.
-The graduation project or thesis must have been graded between January 1st, 2018 and July 15th, 2019.
-The graduation report or thesis must be accompanied by a fully completed registration form and proof of assessment by the educational institution.
-An additional letter of recommendation by the supervisor is required for reports that were not graded with an 8 or higher.
+The student or his/her supervisor will send a digital copy (as a PDF) of his/her graduation work to the VVM office by December 1st, 2023 at the latest.
+The graduation project or thesis must have been graded between July 1st, 2022 and November 25th, 2023.
+The graduation report or thesis must be accompanied by:

 You can apply by filling in the application form.
-When applying, it is necessary to submit all requested documents, as far as possible digitally.
+When applying, it is necessary to submit all requested documents (digitally).

 The assessment will be carried out by a jury consisting of experienced environmental experts from the government, the business community, higher education and universities.
 The composition of the jury is not yet known.
 More information about the composition of the jury will soon be available on this page.

-This jury is assisted by a pre-selection committee.
-The pre-selection committee reads all the submitted graduations projects and theses and determines which works will be nominated for the Rachel Carson Thesis Award.
+This jury is assisted by two pre-selection committees.
+The pre-selection committees for HBO and WO read all the submitted graduations projects and theses and determine which works will be nominated for the Rachel Carson Thesis Award.
 The nominated graduations projects and theses are assessed by the jury.
 The jury appoints two winners, one from the HBO submissions and one from the WO submissions.

 The following criteria are used in the assessment of master's theses from university education: